 Turn on Touch Accommodations

-If you set up HomePod with an iOS device that uses Touch Accommodations, then your Touch Accommodations settings from that device will automatically transfer to HomePod.
+If you set up HomePod or HomePod mini with an iPhone or iPad that uses Touch Accommodations, then your Touch Accommodations settings from that device automatically transfer to HomePod or HomePod mini.

-Touch Accommodations has several features that you can adjust to help you control HomePod:
+Touch Accommodations has several features that you can adjust to help you control HomePod or HomePod mini:

-Turn on Hold Duration, then use the plus and minus buttons to choose a duration.
-HomePod ignores touches that are shorter than the Hold Duration.
+To choose how long it takes for HomePod or HomePod mini to respond to a touch, turn on Hold Duration.
+Then use the plus and minus buttons to choose a duration.
+HomePod and HomePod mini ignore touches that are shorter than the Hold Duration.

-If you have trouble touching your HomePod controls just once, turn on Ignore Repeat.
-Then, if you touch the controls several times quickly, HomePod treats the touches as one.
+If you have trouble touching your HomePod or HomePod mini controls just once, turn on Ignore Repeat.
+Then, if you touch the controls several times quickly, your HomePod or HomePod mini treats the touches as one.

 Use the plus and minus buttons to adjust the timing.

 If you often slide your finger on the touch controls instead of tapping, use Tap Assistance.
-You can choose whether HomePod responds to where you start sliding or where you stop sliding.
+You can choose whether HomePod or HomePod mini responds to where you start sliding or where you stop sliding.